knavesec/CredMaster/README.md

 ### TBD ###

-Since plugin creation is simple, I'm hoping others try their hand at creating these.
-Plugins from CredKing PRs include Gmail, Microsoft Live and CiscoVPN, I haven't had the time to port.
-If you have a plugin request, please include request details & response info for good/bad logins (info redacted of course).
+Since plugin creation is (reasonably) simple, I'm hoping others try their hand at creating these.
+On the docket:

+* OWA/EWS
+* Cisco VPN
+* Gmail
+* Microsoft Live

+If you have a plugin request, submit an issue with the desired application.

 ## Installation ##